dzcpy/transliteration/README.md

 ```

-### Notice about Japanese language
+### Caveats
 `Transliteration` support nearly every common languages including CJK (Chinese, Japanese and Korean).
-Note that Kanji characters in Japanese will be translierated as Chinese Pinyin.
+Please note that Kanji characters in Japanese will be translierated as Chinese Pinyin.
 I couldn't find a better way to distinguash Chinese Hanzi and Japanese Kanji.
 So if you would like to romanize Japanese Kanji, please consider [kuroshiro](https://github.com/hexenq/kuroshiro.js).